cranjesh/images-test/TheSoldiersLegacyThorough.md

 Her finely tailored black gown spoke of her status, but her trembling hands and pale complexion betrayed a weight far heavier than her garments.

 Holmes stood, gesturing to the chair opposite his.
-"Please, Lady Blackwood, take a seat.
-I suspect your visit concerns the recent disappearance of your son's chest—a loss made all the more troubling given the East India Company's imminent audit."
+"Please, Lady Blackwood, take a seat."

 ![Lady Blackwood's Visit](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter1A.webp)

-Lady Blackwood froze, her expression shifting from surprise to alarm.
-"How could you possibly—"

-Holmes warmed his hands by the fire.
-"Your boots are soaked through—you walked here despite the storm."
-He turned to face her.
-"The morning papers note unusual happenings at the Company offices."
-His gaze flicked to the handkerchief she clenched.
-"And your fresh mourning dress tells me of a loss two weeks past."
-His voice softened.
-"Only the most urgent matter would bring a grieving mother out on such a terrible day."
+She hesitated for the briefest moment before sinking into the chair.
+I saw her glance toward Holmes, uncertain, as though searching for the right words.

+Holmes observed her in silence, his sharp gaze flicking over the damp hem of her dress, the delicate tremor of her hands.
+Then he spoke, his voice as smooth and precise as a scalpel.

+"You walked here in the rain.
+A carriage would have been more sensible, yet you chose urgency over comfort.
+That tells me this matter is dire."

-Lady Blackwood sank into the chair, her gloved hands tightening around a small reticule.
+Lady Blackwood started, her grip tightening on her reticule.
+"Yes, Mr. Holmes, I—"

+Holmes tilted his head slightly, his gaze lingering on the fresh creases in her mourning dress.
+"You have suffered a recent loss.
+And the morning papers mention irregularities at the East India Company.
+Your son's chest has vanished, hasn't it?"

+Her breath caught.
+"You—you are correct."

+I could not suppress a small smile.
+Holmes had that effect on people.

+Lady Blackwood exhaled slowly, composing herself.
 "My son, Captain Edward Blackwood, died two weeks ago in India.
 He was stationed at Fort Kalyan, conducting routine inspections.
 The circumstances of his death are... unclear.
 The local police are still investigating, but they have not ruled out foul play."

-Holmes’s gaze sharpened.
+Holmes's gaze sharpened.
 "What makes you think so?"

 "There were rumours among his men," she explained, her voice faltering.
 "Edward had concerns—something about irregularities in the supply chains.
 He had been reporting directly to his superior officers, but in his letters, he seemed... uneasy.
 The night he died, he was seen leaving the officers' quarters alone.
 By morning, he was found at the base of the cliffs.
 They say he fell, but my son was not careless, Mr. Holmes."

 Her voice broke slightly before she continued.
 "Edward was an honourable man, devoted to his duty and family.
 His wife, Katherine, and their children were everything to him.
 But his letters... they grew shorter.
 More cautious.
 The last letter mentioned supply routes and missing ledgers, but insisted we discuss it in person.
 Then, three days later..."
 Her voice faltered.
 "As if he feared someone might be watching."

-Holmes’s expression did not change, but I saw his fingers tap a slow rhythm against the armrest.
+Holmes's fingers began tapping a slow rhythm against the armrest.

 "Edward's death came precisely three days before the scheduled audit," Lady Blackwood continued.
 "He had written to me just the week before, insisting certain documents must reach London before the Company's inspection could begin."

 Holmes steepled his fingers.
-"You mentioned a missing chest?"
+"Tell me more about the missing chest."

 She nodded.
 "We were surprised when Edward purchased the chest just a few months ago and last used it during his visit two months past.
 He was quite particular about it—he even had the lock replaced just before returning to India.
 But the night before the East India Company's audit was to begin, it vanished without a trace.
 He had been insistent on keeping it safe."

 Something about that struck me as odd.
 Why would a man so meticulous about securing his affairs be careless enough to leave something so important at risk?

 "Who had access to the study?"
 Holmes asked.

 Lady Blackwood hesitated, as though weighing her words.
 "Few people.
 His widow, of course, and my stepson, William.
 We've also had recent visitors—Colonel Hawthorne, Edward's former commanding officer at Fort Kalyan, and Lieutenant Cartwright, who served under Edward.
 They arrived shortly after we received news of Edward's death.
 The Colonel claimed he needed to review some military documents, and Lieutenant Cartwright said he had personal effects of Edward's to return.
 Both seemed particularly interested in Edward's study.
 I do not wish to make unfounded accusations, Mr. Holmes, but it is all... troubling."

 "Troubling indeed," Holmes murmured.

 She exhaled shakily.
 "I do not know what to believe, Mr. Holmes.
 Perhaps it is nothing.
 But the chest held his will, among other documents.
-Without it, my daughter-in-law may face challenges in securing Edward’s wishes.
+Without it, my daughter-in-law may face challenges in securing Edward's wishes.
 And if my fears are correct—if Edward's death was not an accident—then I worry that whoever wanted him silenced has not finished their work."

 Something in her words sent an unpleasant chill through me.
 I shifted in my seat, trying to suppress it.

 "The chest held his will, among other documents," she repeated.
 Her fingers clenched slightly around the reticule.
-"I— I hardly know what else.
+"I—I hardly know what else.
 Edward never spoke of it, but he was insistent that it remain safe.
 As though it were his final safeguard."

 I glanced at Holmes, expecting him to reassure her, to dismiss her concerns as unwarranted.
 But his expression had darkened, his gaze distant.

-"You seem particularly interested in them," I remarked as Holmes’s mention of his enigmatic brother piqued my curiosity.
-Mycroft Holmes rarely involved himself in “common” crimes—but when he did, the stakes invariably spanned empires.
+"You seem particularly interested in them," I remarked, sensing Holmes's mind already working beyond what had been said.

 Holmes remained by the window, fingers tapping a slow rhythm against the glass.
 His eyes flicked toward the rain-darkened streets, but his thoughts had already turned elsewhere.

 "Holmes?"
 I prompted.

 He did not respond immediately.
 Instead, he walked to the window, staring out at the rain-soaked streets.
 "A name caught my attention.
 I recall reading it in connection with a military scandal some months ago.
 A man of questionable integrity, if memory serves."

-He tapped his fingers against the armrest, eyes narrowing slightly.
+He tapped his fingers against the armrest, his gaze sharpening.
+"Watson, your experience in the military will be of use here.
+I need details from Edward's colleagues—who he trusted, who he feared, and who might have wanted him silenced."

+Lady Blackwood's voice broke through the quiet.
+"And the chest, Mr. Holmes?
+Do you believe it will be found?"

+Holmes turned to her, his expression unreadable.
 "You may expect us at Blackwood Manor tomorrow.
-The chest will be found," he remarked simply.
+The chest will be found, Lady Blackwood."

-Lady Blackwood exhaled slowly, her fingers tightening around the reticule in her lap.
+She exhaled slowly, her fingers tightening around the reticule in her lap.
 The relief on her face was evident, yet I could not shake the feeling that Holmes had already seen beyond the surface of this case.

 As the fire crackled in the hearth, I found myself watching him closely.
 He had not dismissed the missing chest as a simple inheritance matter.
 Nor had he asked after the will or financial disputes.
 His focus had been elsewhere—from the moment Lady Blackwood had spoken.

 And in that moment, I realised something unsettling.

 I had thought this was merely a matter of inheritance.
-But Holmes’s silence told me otherwise.
+But Holmes's silence told me otherwise.

 The chest was more than a relic—it was a message, waiting to be read.

 <br><br><br>
 <br><br><br>
 <br><br><br>
 ## Chapter 2: The Lieutenant's Secrets

-Holmes’s network of informants had revealed that Lieutenant Cartwright had been deployed near Blackwood Manor—a coincidence too perfect to ignore.
+Holmes's network of informants had revealed that Lieutenant Cartwright had been deployed near Blackwood Manor—a coincidence too perfect to ignore.

-Through mist-shrouded carriage windows, I watched as London’s grey suburbs gave way to the garrison’s stark brick buildings.
+Through mist-shrouded carriage windows, I watched as London's grey suburbs gave way to the garrison's stark brick buildings.
 The rhythmic thud of hooves against cobblestones slowed as we neared the barracks, where soldiers in crisp uniforms moved with military precision.

 ![Chapter 5 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter5A.webp)

-Cartwright’s quarters were as I had expected—orderly, rigid, uncomfortably impersonal.
+Cartwright's quarters were as I had expected—orderly, rigid, uncomfortably impersonal.
 A desk sat against the far wall, a neatly arranged stack of reports beside a locked dispatch box.
 His uniform was folded with exacting care.
 The evening bugle call drifted through the open window, a sharp note against the heavy silence inside the room.

-Holmes’s gaze flickered over the space before settling on Cartwright.
+Holmes's gaze flickered over the space before settling on Cartwright.
 He did not sit, but rather stood in the centre of the room, arms clasped behind his back.

-"You’re uneasy, Lieutenant," Holmes observed.
+"You're uneasy, Lieutenant," Holmes observed.
 "Not about our presence, but about what we might already know."

 Cartwright stiffened slightly.

 Holmes wasted no time.
-"We are investigating the circumstances of Captain Blackwood’s death and the disappearance of his chest.
+"We are investigating the circumstances of Captain Blackwood's death and the disappearance of his chest.
 Your insight would be invaluable."

 Cartwright gestured for us to sit, his posture rigid.
-"I shall assist to the best of my ability, Mr Holmes, though I’m uncertain what intelligence I can provide."
+"I shall assist to the best of my ability, Mr Holmes, though I'm uncertain what intelligence I can provide."

 Holmes fixed him with a piercing gaze.
-"Let’s start with Captain Blackwood’s final days.
+"Let's start with Captain Blackwood's final days.
 What did you observe?"

-Cartwright’s fingers drummed once against the desk before he caught himself, quickly clasping them together.
+Cartwright's fingers drummed once against the desk before he caught himself, quickly clasping them together.
 "The Captain maintained his usual exactitude in duties, sir, but in those final weeks, his demeanour altered.
 He appeared... preoccupied with certain matters.
 Protocol prevented me from inquiring further."

 As he spoke, I noted something odd.
 His voice was steady, controlled—but his hands betrayed him.
 The slight tremor in his fingers, the way he kept them pressed together as if willing them still, did not go unnoticed.